Object Detection in 20 Years: A Survey: Speed-Up of Detection

 \subsubsection{Group Convolution}

-Group convolution aims to reduce the number of parameters in a convolution layer by dividing the feature channels into many different groups, and then convolve on each group independently \cite{arXiv17-ShuffleNet, CVPR18-CondenseNet}, as shown in Fig.\ \ref{figure:conv-speedup} (d).
-If we evenly divide the feature channels into $m$ groups, without changing other configurations, the computational complexity of the convolution will theoretically be reduced to $1/m$ of that before.
+Group convolution aims to reduce the number of parameters in a convolution layer by dividing the feature channels into different groups, and then convolve on each group independently \cite{arXiv17-ShuffleNet, CVPR18-CondenseNet}, as shown in Fig.\ \ref{figure:conv-speedup} (d).
+If we evenly divide the features into $m$ groups, without changing other configurations, the computation will be theoretically reduced to $1/m$ of that before.